Yuba County Jail, Marysville, California

 Forty-six immigrant detainees in the ICE-operated detention facility launched a hunger strike in response to a variety of demands, including lack of medical care, adequate exercise time, and educational programs.

-The Yuba County Jail has had a contract with U.S. Immigration and Customs Enforcement since the 90’s.
-The contract generates over $5 million in revenue for the jail per year.
+The Yuba County Jail has had a contract with U.S. Immigration and Customs Enforcement (ICE) since the 90s, which generates over $5 million in revenue for the jail per year.
 The number of detainees housed at the jail is typically around 180, with most awaiting immigration proceedings in San Francisco.

 The group NorCal Resist prepared a document outlining the strikers’ demands and grievances and a brief history of issues at the facility.
 According to the group, the strikers’ demands are: